MitchellUsayiwevu/SFND_3D_Object_Tracking/README.md

   * Loop over bounding boxes in previous frame, check if matching keypoint of said keypoint in prev frame is contained in the bounding box roi of the prev frame
   * if so keep track of bounding box ID
   * Enter the BoundingBox_ID in prev frame and BoundingBox_ID in current frame in bbmatches if they're both not -1
-  * After obtaining bounding box matches, find the best bounding box matches by determining find out which pair has the highest frequency.
+  * After obtaining bounding box matches, find the best bounding box matches by determining which pair has the highest frequency.

 ## FP.2 Compute Lidar-based TTC
-* Compute the time-to-collision in second for all matched 3D objects using only Lidar measurements from the matched bounding boxes between current and previous frame.
+* Compute the time-to-collision in seconds for all matched 3D objects using only Lidar measurements from the matched bounding boxes between current and previous frame.
 * Code found in camFusion_Student.cpp lines 249 to 301
 * Pseudocode used is below:
   * Filter points to use only those within one lane width for lidar points in both current and prev frame